matheusvtz/CFCDIGCli/README.md

   - Tool can read from a "filelist" allowing custom paths to be correctly packed in order.
   - Provides working compression and decompression algorithm which can be easily implemented in other tools/systems in C#.

-### F.A.Q

-Q: _Why does opening the tool with no arguments give me an error?_
-A: This is because when the tool is opened with no arguments it searches for a "data" folder and (optionally) a "filelist.txt" to auto-pack; this is a feature for ease-of-access.
-If you are looking to see the help page then use the "-h" command.

 Q: _How do I use a "filelist"?
 What does that even mean?_
 A: Read DOCUMENTATION for details about that.

-Q: _How can I get in direct contact with anyone related to this tool?_
-A: You can join the [Naruto Classic's Discord](https://discord.gg/jhKmg97), where we usually discuss all of this stuff.

 ### Credits
   - Biggest thanks to [Raw-man](https://github.com/Raw-man) (!Mr.JellyBean) for figuring out the compression/decompression algorithms, and for creating [Racjin (de)compression](https://github.com/Raw-man/Racjin-de-compression) which was the basis for my conversion of his C++ compression/decompression code into C#.
 He also helped confirm things about CFC.DIG and did some digging around into other game's CFC.DIG or similar archives that were made by Racjin.